phstc/sidekiq-statsd/README.md

 Add these lines to your application's Gemfile:

+    gem "statsd-ruby"
-    gem "statsd-ruby" # or dogstatsd-ruby for Datadog gem "sidekiq-statsd"
+    # or if you are using Datadog
+    # gem "dogstatsd-ruby"
+    gem "sidekiq-statsd"

 And then execute: